szczurek-lab/seqme/README.md

 $ pip install seqme[protein]
 ```

-Run in a Jupter notebook:
+Run in a Jupyter notebook:

 ```python
 import seqme as sm